ChristopheKar/speech-denoising/README.md

 This project aims at exploring some basic deep learning techniques to denoise speech, using the [PyTorch](https://pytorch.org/) framework.

+:warning: PLEASE CHECKOUT BRANCH `dev` FOR WORKING RESULTS.
+Results on this branch `master` are not satisfactory, and a slightly different version with regards to the dataset creation, and pre-processing.

 ## Installation

 ### Dependencies